awsdocs/amazon-rds-user-guide/doc_source/vpc-interface-endpoints.md

 Create a VPC endpoint for Amazon RDS using the service name `com.amazonaws.region.rds`\.

-If you enable private DNS for the endpoint, you can make API requests to Amazon RDS using its default DNS name for the Region, for example `rds.us-east-1.amazonaws.com`\.
+Excluding AWS Regions in China, if you enable private DNS for the endpoint, you can make API requests to Amazon RDS with the VPC endpoint using its default DNS name for the AWS Region, for example `rds.us-east-1.amazonaws.com`\.
+For the China \(Beijing\) and China \(Ningxia\) AWS Regions, you can make API requests with the VPC endpoint using `rds-api.cn-north-1.amazonaws.com.cn` and `rds-api.cn-northwest-1.amazonaws.com.cn`, respectively\.

 For more information, see [Accessing a service through an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#access-service-though-endpoint) in the *Amazon VPC User Guide*\.